Powerlevel9k/powerlevel9k/segments/battery/README.md

 ## Configuration

 The default settings for this segment will display your current battery status (fails gracefully on systems without a battery).
-It is supported on both OSX and Linux (note that it requires `acpi` on Linux).
+It is supported on both OSX and Linux.

 | Variable | Default Value | Description |
 |----------|---------------|-------------|